The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Methods

 \subsection{The semi-parallel cumulative ordinal logistic regression model}

-Although the model presented in Section \ref{sec:method:model} offers the interpretative advantages previously discussed, it is important to recognize that the non-parallel cumulative ordinal regression model also presents several limitations.

-First, the inclusion of multiple covariates---especially dichotomous ones and their interactions---can lead to computational issues such as separation or quasi-separation, resulting in empty cells or outcome categories with only a single response type.
-These problems are well documented in logistic regression \citep[see, e.g.][among others]{logisticRidge1, ridgelogistic}, and are commonly addressed through penalization methods that shrink parameter estimates toward zero \citep{harrell2015regression, L1ordinal}.
-Second, the evident correlations among our predictors raise natural concerns about multicollinearity, being of interest to provide reliable uncertainty measures.
-Standard remedies such as dimensionality reduction techniques often sacrifice interpretability, while pre-selecting a limited set of predictors is not feasible, as in our application, when multiple correlated covariates are expected to jointly explain variability in the response.
-Another way to address multicollinearity is through penalization approaches \citep[see, e.g., ridge regression for ordinal models][]{harrell2015regression, L1ordinal}.
-Further, the lack of specific literature in this applied setting also provides little guidance on model specification, specifically on which predictors might reasonably satisfy the parallelism assumption required for partial parallel models.
+Although the non-parallel cumulative ordinal regression model, presented in Section \ref{sec:method:model}, offers several interpretative advantages previously discussed, it is important to recognize its limitations.
+First, the inclusion of multiple covariates can lead to computational issues such as separation or quasi-separation, resulting in empty cells or outcome categories with only a single response modality.
+These issues are particularly common when multiple dichotomous covariates and their interactions are included.
+Such problems are well documented in logistic regression \citep[see, e.g.][among others]{logisticRidge1, ridgelogistic}, and are commonly addressed through penalization methods that shrink parameter estimates toward zero \citep{harrell2015regression, L1ordinal}.
+Second, the evident correlations among our predictors raise natural concerns about multicollinearity and then reliability about uncertainty measures.
+Standard remedies such as dimensionality reduction techniques often sacrifice interpretability, while pre-selecting a limited set of predictors is not feasible, as in our application, where multiple correlated covariates are expected to jointly explain variability in the response.
+Penalization, therefore, provides a natural and coherent strategy to address both separation and multicollinearity in this context \citep{harrell2015regression, L1ordinal}.

-In alternative, \cite{JSSordinalElNet} introduced an elastic-net formulation that acts as a compromise between the parallel and non-parallel ordinal models, while simultaneously regularizing the regression parameters to manage multicollinearity and the high number of predictors.
-This approach, also known as the \emph{semi-parallel} model, begins by defining an over-parameterized linear predictor as follows: